adwhit/diesel-derive-enum/README.md

 The `print-schema` command (from `diesel_cli`) attempts to connect to an existing DB and generate a correct mapping of Postgres columns to Diesel internal types.
 If a custom ENUM exists in the database, Diesel will simply assume that the internal mapping type is the ENUM name, Title-cased (e.g. `my_enum` -> `My_enum`).
 Therefore the derived mapping name must also be corrected with the `DieselType` attribute e.g. `#[DieselType] = "My_enum"]`.

-Unfortunately the `infer_schema!` is not yet compatible with this crate.
+Unfortunately the `infer_schema!` is not compatible with this crate.

 ### License